 A New Mexico sublease agreement allows tenants to rent out part or all of the property they’re already renting to a new person (or “subtenant”).
 If you’re a tenant looking to sublet your rental, a sublease agreement is a legal document you need.

 A New Mexico sublease acts as an extension of the original lease.
-The existing terms of the original lease stay in effect, and must be followed both by the original tenant (or “sublessor”) and the subtenant.
-As the original tenant, you remain responsible for all rent payments, damage, and other problems that may occur, even if they’re caused by the subtenant.
+The existing terms of the original lease stay in effect and must be followed both by the original tenant (or “sublessor”) and the subtenant.
+As the original tenant, you remain responsible for all rent payments, damage, and other problems that may occur, even if caused by the subtenant.

 How to Write a New Mexico Sublease Agreement